 Waterfall instrumental in over 400 years of Industrial Revolution.
 Home to a variety of wildlife.

 The waterfall at Aberdulais truly is a force of nature.
 Whether it's a torrent or a trickle, it always looks beautiful.
 Discover more about its historic past and what to see during your visit.

-The waterwheel at Aberdulais generates green energy for the site as part of a ground-breaking hydro-electric scheme.
+When in operation, the waterwheel at Aberdulais generates green energy for the site as part of a ground-breaking hydro-electric scheme.
 A tradition dating back 400 years continues.

 As water continued to cascade through the centuries, the industries continued to flow through time, and Aberdulais established its place as an industrial centre for pioneering.

 Discover how a small village in the Welsh valleys used cutting edge technologies to harness an ice age landscape and breath-taking waterfalls, to shape the industries that changed the world.